MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AuthConfig.md

 ```

 ### -ClearPreviousCertificate
-The ClearPreviousCertificate switch clears the certificate saved as the previous certificate in the authorization configuration.
+The ClearPreviousCertificate switch clears the certificate that was saved as the previous certificate in the authorization configuration.
+You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter